 “Following the decision, in 1970 the National Religious Party introduced legislation in the Knesset to amend the Population Registry Law to decree that individuals registering as Jew by "religion" or "nationality" must be a "person who was born of a Jewish mother or who has converted to Judaism."

 It was in reaction to this new legislation that the government of Golda Meir added what became known as the 1970 Grandparent Amendment to the 1950 Law of Return.
-In 1981, the National Religious Party and Agudat Yisrael - introduced “Who is a Jew” legislation with the support of Menachem Begin, with the results as described in Rabbi Rabinowitz notes above.
+In 1981, the National Religious Party and Agudat Yisrael introduced “Who is a Jew” legislation with the support of Menachem Begin, the results described above.

 “Who is a Jew” and Israel civil law: While the Orthodox parties pressed for a Halachic base for Israel’s legal system, it was not until the defeat of the political left by the right in 1977 that they felt the winds of change in their favor.
 The first attempt to legislate Who is a Jew according to Halacha was introduced in the Knesset in 1981.